giprocida/Debezium-practical-examples/README.md

 Key Points:

 * Explicit Avro Serializer: The configuration explicitly sets the Avro Serializer.
-* Topics Creation: For each table listed in the table.include.list parameter, the connector will create corresponding Kafka topics using the specified topic.prefix.
+* Topics Creation: For each table listed in the `table.include.list parameter`, the connector will create corresponding Kafka topics using the specified topic.prefix.
 In this case, the following topics will be created:

   * dbserver.inventory.customers
   * dbserver.inventory.addresses